JASMINE-Mission/pilot_catalog/docs/source/sirius.md

 ```

 ## Source
-Sirius Galactic Center catalog is obtained from Kataza-san.
+SIRIUS Galactic Center catalog is obtained from private communication.
 The original catalog is given in a text table format.
 To import the catalog into the PostgreSQL database, the catalog is converted into the CSV format.

-A Python script `convert_sirius.py` is available to convert the Sirius catalog.
+A Python script `convert_sirius.py` is available to convert the SIRIUS catalog.
 The usage of the script is as follows.

 ```
 $ ./script/convert_sirius.py -h